Public and Social Policy Home

-Whether you choose to shape public policy practice, tackle the challenges of cities in crisis, or make an impact on urban development and revitalization, our degree programs provide the necessary tools to make a real difference.
+Whether you choose to shape public policy practice, tackle the challenges of cities in crisis, or make an impact on international development, the Ph.D. in Public and Social Policy provides the necessary tools to make a real difference.
 Are you ready for the challenge?

 The Ph.D program in Public Policy Studies at Saint Louis University is committed to excellence in education and research.
 The program recognizes the need for new and innovative ideas in education and therefore provides an interdisciplinary range of experiences for its students.